Decision-Grade Insights from U.S. Mothers

 Children & the Rise of AI

-This study will survey 2,000 mothers to understand how AI bots, tutors, smart toys, and algorithm‑curated media already play a role in and shape children’s learning and emotional well‑being.
+This study will survey 2,000 mothers to understand how AI chatbots, tutors, smart toys, and algorithm‑curated media already play a role in and shape children’s learning and emotional well‑being.
 We will map perceived risks, opportunities, safety concerns, and the design features parents say would make AI tools genuinely helpful rather than harmful.
 Dr. Dana Suskind will collaborate on the survey, and findings will culminate in an actionable insight deck, policymaker briefing, and press toolkit.

 Food, Stress & Mood

-Set for Q1 2026 fieldwork, this mixed‑methods project examines the links mothers see between food quality and family mental health.
+Set for Q2 2026 fieldwork, this mixed‑methods project examines the links mothers see between food quality and family mental health.
 A nationally representative survey (n≈4,000) will quantify how convenience foods, ultra‑processed snacks, and rising grocery costs correlate with maternal stress and children’s mood.
 Follow‑up diary interviews will capture day‑to‑day eating realities.
 Results will inform product developers and public‑health campaigns aiming to make nutritious eating easier—and emotionally calmer—for U.S. families.

 Lalo not only creates safe, beautiful, and built to last mealtime, playtime, and bathtime essentials for babies and toddlers, they participate in campaigns to amplify the needs of moms for paid family leave.